-ENGL 3309 - British Masterpieces (3 credit hours - Either semester).
-A study of the masterpieces of the British canon.
-Works or authors include Beowulf, Chaucer, Shakespeare, Swift, Wordsworth, Tennyson, and Yeats.
+ENGL 3309 - British Masterpieces (3 credit hours).
+A study of the masterpieces of the British canon through authors such as Chaucer, Milton, Shakespeare, Swift, Wordsworth, Tennyson, and Yeats.
 Prerequisite: ENGL 3303 or instructor's consent.

-ENGL 3313 - Modern English Grammar (3 credit hours - Fall semester).
+ENGL 3313 - Modern English Grammar (3 credit hours).
 Concentration on basic terminology, rules, and current use in English grammar and composition.
 Prerequisite: Nine credit hours of English.

-ENGL 4304 - Classical Literature (3 credit hours - Spring semester).
+ENGL 4304 - Classical Literature (3 credit hours).
 An intensive study of selected masterpieces of classical Greek and Roman literature in translation.
 Prerequisite: ENGL 3303 or instructor's consent.

-ENGL 4306 - Studies in British Literature (3 credit hours - Either semester).
+ENGL 4306 - Studies in British Literature (3 credit hours).
 A detailed study of British literature such as a literary genre, an author's representative work, or a literary period.
 Prerequisite: ENGL 3303 or instructor's consent.

-ENGL 4307 - Studies in African-American Literature (3 credit hours - Either semester).
+ENGL 4307 - Studies in African-American Literature (3 credit hours).
 An examination of authors, themes, or movements in African-American literature.
 ENGL 3303 or instructor's consent.

-ENGL 4309 - Shakespeare (3 credit hours - Either semester).
+ENGL 4309 - Shakespeare (3 credit hours).
 A study of selected tragedies, histories, comedies, and poetry of William Shakespeare.
 Prerequisite: ENGL 3303 or instructor's consent.

-ENGL 4322 - Introduction to Linguistics (3 credit hours - Spring semester).
+ENGL 4322 - Introduction to Linguistics (3 credit hours).
 A study of language acquisition, phonetics, phonology, morphology, syntax, semantics, and other subjects in relation to prescriptive and descriptive systems of grammar.
 Prerequisite: ENGL 3313.